mjdonovan410/TinyTitan-GravityExperiment/Record/README.md

 The 2 Pis talk to each other using mpi4py.
 The claw Pi will send a signal to the camera Pi and will run this command:
 ```
-raspivid -fps 90 -h 640 -w 480 -t 3000 -o /media/FLASH_DRIVE_NAME/vid.h264
+raspivid -fps 90 -h 640 -w 480 -t 4000 -o /media/FLASH_DRIVE_NAME/vid.h264
 ```

-The video is 3s long, but only the last second of video is converted.
-The camera takes about two seconds to be able to match the requested 90FPS.
+The video is 4s long, but only the last second of video is converted.
+The camera takes about three seconds to be able to match the requested 90FPS.
 The video records to the flash drive because it has a faster write speed than the SD card, thus can reach 90FPS.